Skip to content

 5. Developer Experience

-• Single command to run all apps: npm run dev
+• Single command to run all apps: pnpm run dev

 • Consistent tooling across projects